Texas Pharmaceutical Liability

 - Internal organ damage

 - Kidney failure

 Accountability For Prescription Drugs

-In the pharmaceutical industry there are a number of places a mishap can occur.
+In the pharmaceutical industry, there are a number of places a mishap can occur.
 Liability for a mishap can vary depending on where in the supply chain a mistake occurs.
-There are three different parties which can be held liable for carelessness, the pharmaceutical company, a pharmacist, and a doctor.
+There are three different parties which can be held liable for carelessness: The pharmaceutical company, the pharmacist, and the doctor.